Farhanadabi/MFT-Project-2/README.md

-Tkinter Login And Registration Form With Database
+Tkinter Login/Registration And Delete Working With Database